UPDATED: 02/22/2022 (important updates are in red text)

 The disinfectant cleaning agents we use are all EPA registered products proven to kill 99.9% of germs and are approved for use in childcare and healthcare settings.

-Fog Atomizer - is used when we have quick turnaround between groups to distribute 3% hydrogen peroxide (H2O2) or Force Of Nature (HOCL) .
+Fog Atomizer - can be used when we have quick turnaround between groups to distribute 3% hydrogen peroxide (H2O2) or Force Of Nature (HOCL) .
 This helps us thoroughly disinfect the entire space including toys, carpets, walls, and any touch service as well as the air itself.

 Instructions for each of the above products indicate it’s best to spray and let the product dry and explain that it’s best to wait at least one full minute (and up to 10 minutes) to ensure maximum effectiveness.
 This is why you may see us spray and not immediately wipe a surface or why a tabletop, toy or bookshelf may sometimes appear to have streaks or dried spray droplets.